josephhklier/LATIN102/quiz1.md

 Part 3: Latin composition
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 Centaurs are being killed by Hercules.
-(Use the present tense)  - interficit
+(Use the present tense)  - interficiuntur

 Centaurs were being killed by Hercules.
 (Use the perfect tense) - interfectus est